 - Mishaps during lifting

 The New York personal injury lawyers at Marvin A. Cooper, P.C . can help with your personal injury claim.
-The firm is located in White Plains, New York, just minutes from the Bronx and the boroughs of New York in central Westchester County.
+The firm is located in White Plains, New York, just minutes from the Bronx and the boroughs of New York City, in central Westchester County.